-If you want to learn good makeup techniques that are geared towards your skin and facial features than I encourage you to talk with a professional makeup artist to have them educate you on how to wear makeup that is in the best interest for you and your qualities.
+If you want to learn good makeup techniques that are geared towards your skin and facial features then I encourage you to talk with a professional makeup artist to have them educate you on how to wear makeup that is in the best interest of you and your qualities.

 How we wear our makeup on our faces can tell a lot about who we really are.

 How we keep ourselves is shown in so many ways to others and makeup is no different.
 Think of who you are and what you want to portray to others around you.

 What I’m saying is wearing makeup should fit parts of who you are and if you hide under the many piles or layers of shit on your face and you choose to follow the abnormality of what social media can bring to the table of believers than we will never have a chance to see you.